segagz/segagz/README.md

 ## Hi there 👋

+My name is Sebastian and I'm exited to collaborate on Machine Learning projects and keep learning.

 <!--
 **segagz/segagz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.